Low-dimensional representation of brain networks for seizure risk forecasting: Discussion

 Beyond classification and forecasting, this methodology contributes to a broader understanding of how brain connectivity changes prior to seizure dynamics.
 The ability to track network reconfigurations within a low-dimensional space provides new insights into the spatiotemporal evolution of seizure-related activity.
 Additionally, the patient-specific identification of discriminative nodes suggests the potential for personalized seizure prediction models.
-Furthermore, characterizing seizure-related changes in connectivity at the level of individual nodes may provide valuable biomarkers for assessing treatment responses in patients undergoing epilepsy surgery or neurostimulation therapy.
+Furthermore, characterizing seizure-related changes in connectivity at the level of individual nodes may provide valuable biomarkers for assessing treatment responses in patients undergoing epilepsy surgery or neuro-stimulation therapy.
 Nevertheless, given the heterogeneity of electrode location among the patients, we cannot generalize a single unique prediction model.
+We acknowledge that the cohort size (10 patients) and its heterogeneity in recording days and electrode count constitute a limitation of this study, inherent to the clinical constraints of intracranial EEG monitoring.
+Individual-level metrics for patients with very few evaluation days should be interpreted with caution.
 Studies involving significantly larger and more diverse patient cohorts are therefore needed to map out the limits and potential of our seizure risk forecasting.

 Overall, this study advances the application of low-dimensional Euclidean embeddings and introduces a biomarker that serves as a promising tool for seizure classification and forecasting.
-Applied to multimodal recordings, our approach could detect a daily and reliable signature of upcoming seizure(s), offering a broader time window for potential intervention or monitoring throughout the day.
+Applied to multi-modal recordings, our approach could detect a daily and reliable signature of upcoming seizure(s), offering a broader time window for potential intervention or monitoring throughout the day.